oculus42/lodash-vs-es6/README.md

 This suite has been expanded to include the base _.map, loading `lodash/map` and the separate `lodash.map` requirement, as well as the original native `Array.prototype.map` and finally a native `for` loop.

+The native `for` loop beats everything pretty soundly in versions before 10.1.0, so I didn't bother updating the README with that result, as it's more useful where there's competition.

 ## Base Single Test